NullVoxPopuli/emberconf-2023-resources/resources/pages/main/examples/services.md

 <!--

-We can define a resource that has some state, that state will be a number.
+We can define a resource that has some state, for brevity, that state will be a number -- but it could be any service you can think of.

 With this resource we can return a getter to get the current value, as well as a method to increment that value.